Wood Frog

 Wood frog tadpoles prefer to eat algae and other plant material when available, but if such food sources become scarce, they will shift their diet to eggs and larvae of amphibians, including wood frog eggs and larvae.

 A species of conservation concern in Missouri.
-For a time in the 1970s it was classified in our state as being in danger of extinction, but new populations were discovered.
+For a time in the 1970s it was classified in our state as endangered, but new populations were discovered.
 Still, the frog is considered rare and vulnerable in Missouri.

 Taxonomy: The true frog family (Ranidae) is the largest and most widespread family of frogs.
 It contains 365 species in 14 genera and probably originated in Africa.
 Representatives of this cosmopolitan family occur on every major land mass except New Zealand, Antarctica, most oceanic islands, the West Indies, and southern South America.
 The largest genus in the family in the New World (North and South America) is Lithobates (formerly Rana), with about 50 species.
 Missouri’s species, formerly in genus Rana, are all in genus Lithobates.
 As of taxonomic understandings in 2016, the Rana genus is considered restricted to the eastern hemisphere and western North America.
 In Missouri, the genus Lithobates is represented by eight species.